Caladenia calcicola: Distribution and habitat

 This caladenia grows on low limestone ridges in a few areas west of Portland and a short distance into South Australia.

 Conservation

 Caladenia calcicola is classified as "vulnerable" under the Commonwealth Government Environment Protection and Biodiversity Conservation Act 1999 (EPBC) Act, as "Endangered" under the South Australian National Parks and Wildlife Act and as "Threatened" under the Victorian Government Flora and Fauna Guarantee Act 1988.
 The total population in 2007 was estimated to be less than 300.
-The main threats are grazing, quarrying activities and unsuitable fire regimes.